HumanCellAtlas/kube-deployment/README.md

 1. Make sure you have set up your local environment and have the appropriate tools from above
 2. `cp config/environment_template config/environment_ENVNAME` where envname should reflect the name of the environment you are trying to create.
 3. Replace all values marked as 'PROVIDE...' with the appropriate value
-4. Ensure the aws profile name in this config is mapped to the name of the aws profile in your ~/.aws/ path that has admin access to the relevant aws account.
+4. Ensure the aws profile name in this config is mapped to the name of the aws profile in your ~/.aws/config or ~/.aws/credentials/ path that has admin access to the relevant aws account.
 5. Ensure the VPC IP in this config file is a valid and unique VPC IP value.
 6. `source config/environment_ENVNAME` where ENVNAME reflects the name of the environment in the config file you created above
 6. `cd infra`